Calverton Executive Airpark

-Calverton Executive Airpark (IATA: CTO, FAA LID: 3C8, formerly CTO) also known as Peconic River Airport and Enterprise Park at Calverton (EPCAL) is a public-owned private-use airport located three miles (5 km) west of the central business district of the Calverton hamlet, in the Town of Riverhead, Suffolk County, New York, United States.
+Calverton Executive Airpark (IATA: CTO, FAA LID: 3C8, formerly CTO) also known as Peconic River Airport and Enterprise Park at Calverton (EPCAL) was a public-owned private-use airport located three miles (5 km) west of the central business district of the Calverton hamlet, in the Town of Riverhead, Suffolk County, New York, United States.
 It is owned by the Town of Riverhead.

 It was formerly the Naval Weapons Industrial Reserve Plant, Calverton which was owned by the United States Navy and used to assemble, test, refit and retrofit jets built by the Grumman Corporation on Long Island.

 The airport covers an area of 2921 acre which contains two asphalt and concrete runways: 14/32 measuring 10000 × 200 ft and 5/23 measuring 7000 × 200 ft.

-The airport is lightly used for air traffic in lieu of the nearby Francis S. Gabreski Airport.
-Its last remaining air client, Skydive Long Island, relocated to Brookhaven Calabro Airport in 2015.
+The airport was lightly used for air traffic in lieu of the nearby Francis S. Gabreski Airport.
+Its last remaining air client, Skydive Long Island, closed permanently in 2015.

 In 2021, The Town Board of Riverhead approved the airport to be the venue of Division 1 National Hot Rod Association (NHRA) drag racing events.
-The airport held inaugural NHRA drag racing events in Summer 2021.
+The airport held inaugural NHRA drag racing events in summer 2021.